ReactiveBayes/ReactiveMP.jl/docs/src/examples/missing_data.md

 end
 ```

-To support missing values we extend a least of possible rules in ReactiveMP:
+To support missing values we extend a list of possible rules in ReactiveMP:

 ```@example missingdata
 @rule NormalMeanPrecision(:μ, Marginalisation) (q_out::Any, q_τ::Missing) = missing